 This annual report on Form 10-K contains forward-looking statements regarding future events and our future results within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These forward-looking statements include, in particular, statements about our plans, strategies and prospects under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations".
 These statements are based on our current expectations and projections about future events and are identified by terminology such as "anticipate," "believe," "continue," "could," "estimate," "expect," "expected," "intend," "will," "may," or "should" or the negative of those terms or variations of such words, and similar expressions are intended to identify such forward-looking statements.
 In addition, any statements that refer to projections of our future financial performance, our anticipated growth and trends in our business and other characteristics of future events or circumstances are forward-looking statements.
-These forward-looking statements involve risks and uncertainties.
-Important factors that could cause actual results to differ materially from the forward-looking statements we make in this annual report are set forth in Part Iunder "Risk Factors"; accordingly, investors should not place undue reliance upon our forward-looking statements.
+Important factors that could cause actual results to differ materially from the forward-looking statements.
+In Part I under "Risk Factors"; accordingly, investors should not place undue reliance upon our forward-looking statements.
 Factors that may cause our actual results to differ materially from our forward-looking statements may include, among others, statements relating to: